SpectoLabs/hoverpy/docs/source/delays.rst

 ********

-Import hoverpy's main class: HoverPy
+Demonstrates how to add latency to calls, based on host, and method type. import hoverpy's main class: HoverPy

 .. code:: python